dev-lambda/job-orders/packages/doc/src/pages/terms.md

 ## Acceptance of Terms of Use

-By accessing and using the api-template documentation website, users agree to be bound by these Terms of Use.
+By accessing and using the job-orders documentation website, users agree to be bound by these Terms of Use.

 ## Use of the website